nus-cs1010-2021-s1/as03-skeleton/questions.md

 11 | A
 12 | B

-Write a program `id.c` that reads in an integer containing the digits of a student's id from the standard input.
+Write a program `id.c` that reads in a positive integer containing the digits of a student's id from the standard input.
 Print out the check code to the standard output.

 You can use the `putchar` function to print a single `char` variable to the standard output.